nnichols/nnichols.github.io/_posts/2019-01-24-a-miner-problem.markdown

 Sif contemplates the situation, and is bothered by the news of Kythorn.
 His brief formal education over the last year had entirely skipped that region of the realm, and Sif believed that it was an intentional decision by the acolytes of his faith.
 Hungering for more information, he decides to head back to Phandalin to investigate further.

+Before leaving, Sif asks if Grok can continue travelling with him.
+Unfortunately, Grok is needed to help sort and resell the ore, but, after that, Aryn will be sending Grok to Phandalin once more.
+They agree to reunite at Gadriel's camp, and come up with further plans there.
+Sif signs the contract, and the crew shares in another round of ale.

 [< Previous Chapter: The Punch Heard Round The World](/dnd/the-great-and-mighty-grok/the-punch-heard-round-the-world)
 |